-Git is a free, open-source distributed version control system tool designed to handle from small to very large projects with speed and efficiency.
+Git is a free, open-source distributed version control system tool designed to handle small to very large projects with speed and efficiency.
 It has steadily grown from just being a preferred skill to a must-have skill for multiple job roles today.
 Git has become an essential part of our everyday development process.

-Watch this Git Tutorial Video
+Watch this Git Tutorial video:

 - git init